Foalyy/niobium/README.md

 ### <div align="center">[:fire: Demo](https://photo.silica.io/)</div>

+*Interested in a hosted version for you or your clients?
+Contact me at the address displayed on [my profile](https://github.com/Foalyy).*

 - [1/ Installation](#hammer_and_wrench-1-installation)
   - [1.1/ (Option A) Install using a release](#11-option-a-install-using-a-release-recommended)
   - [1.1/ (Option B) Build from source](#11-option-b-build-from-source)